michael-coleman/michael-coleman.github.io/docs/global-node-install.md

 ## how to install node modules globally on Ubuntu - without using sudo

-### establish where node is configured to install global packages
+### establish where node is currently configured to install global packages
 run:
 ~~~~
 $ npm config get prefix